Certiman/vue-solid-pod/PROCESS.md

   - [ ] `https://storage.inrupt.com/{STORAGE_ID}/process/Organisation/addPost` (not yet foreseen)
   - [ ] `https://storage.inrupt.com/{STORAGE_ID}/process/Organisation/addMember` (idem)
   - [ ] `https://storage.inrupt.com/{STORAGE_ID}/process/Organisation/edit` (foreseen)
-- [ ] The steps of the task are stored as Things in the dataset, and contain themselves the contents to visualise or manage of that step.
+- [X] The steps of the task are stored as Things in the dataset, and contain themselves the contents to visualise or manage of that step.
-- [ ] All steps have a version, such that the user can choose between task versions, and the process provider can add new versions of tasks on the fly.
+- [X] All steps have a `schema:version`, such that the user can choose between task versions, and the process provider can add new versions of tasks on the fly.
-- [ ] All task steps with a SHACL-Form will store the outcome into an UPDATED Dataset in the Pod of the process user (with a small set of triples added also at the Provider for search obkectives using `owl:sameAs`)
+- [ ] All task steps with a SHACL-Form will store the outcome into an UPDATED Dataset in the Pod of the process user (with a small set of triples added also at the Provider for search objectives using `owl:sameAs`).
+The action depends on the Task properties, but in general, Things should always be the first to appear or `dct:replaces` a previous Thing.

 ## Contents of a Task description Thing